You May Also Enjoy

 Like many accomplished coaches, Wood has her own coach.
 “It wasn’t easy, but eventually with the help of my own life coach, I took a stand for my dreams,” she says.
 “It meant taking some major risks, but today I can honestly say that I love my life.”

 She says she continues to work with her coach on her own projects and goals so that she can consistently serve clients at a high level.

 Basic Differences at a Glance

 Duration of Client Engagement

 Tends to be shorter term, three to 12 months

 Open-ended and varies widely, from months to years

-There are no educational mandates in any state, but completion of a certificate training program is highly recommended.
+There are no educational mandates in any state, but completion of an accredited life coach program is highly recommended.